 - US Gas Stations

 - US Restaurants

-These categories are common for many businesses, making the Business Gold Card potentially useful.
+These categories are common expenses for many businesses, making the Business Gold Card a versatile option.
 What’s nice is that you can pick two from the list to maximize your earning potential.
 Just be sure to check your expenses before deciding.

 Furthermore, American Express is offering a sign-up bonus worth 35,000 MR points for the Business Gold Card.
 You can earn the points by spending $5,000 within the first three months.
 This is a meager sign-up bonus compared to competitors, particularly the Chase Ink Business Preferred.
 I wish that American Express would offer more points for such a high minimum spend requirement.
 Offering more points would let Amex better compete with Chase.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Amex has multiple options for redemption:

 American Express’ transfer partners are this card’s most valuable redemption option.
 They are the reason why points and miles enthusiasts love the Membership Rewards family of credit cards so much.
 Amex transfers points at a 1 MR to 1 partner currency ratio unless otherwise noted.

 - Hilton (1 MR = 2 Hilton Honors Points)